lynceetec/pyKoalaRemote/README.md

 # pyKoalaRemote
 Python wrapper for dotNet Koala Remote Client provided by LynceeTec to control Digital Holographic Microscope using proprietary Koala software

-The wrapper uses the same methods names and arguments as the dotNet library distributed by LynceeTec SA LynceeTec.KoalaRemote.Client.
-[LynceeTec.KoalaRemote.Client.dll documentation](https://github.com/jejmule/pyKoalaRemote/blob/master/Koala%20Remote%20-%20Users%20Manual.pdf)
+The wrapper uses the same methods names and arguments as the dotNet library distributed by LynceeTec SA LynceeTec.KoalaRemote.Client for Koala version 8.6.25517.0-beta.
+[LynceeTec.KoalaRemote.Client.dll documentation](.\20231110_Koala%20Remote%20-%20Users%20Manual%20-%20v8.6.25517.0.pdf)

 Methods that return a dotNet Array are modified to return a Numpy Array, modified methods are described bellow.